ACLS Leading Edge Fellowships - ACLS

 Active

-The ACLS Leading Edge Fellowship program aims to demonstrate the potential of humanistic knowledge and methods to solve problems, build capacity, and advance social justice and equity.
-The fellowships support recent PhDs in the humanities and interpretive social sciences as they work with social justice organizations in communities across the United States.
+The ACLS Leading Edge Fellowship program aims to demonstrate the potential of humanistic knowledge and methods to solve problems, build capacity, and advance justice and equity.
+The fellowships support recent PhDs in the humanities and interpretive social sciences as they work with organizations advancing justice and equity in communities across the United States.

 The program is made possible through the support of the Mellon Foundation.